 For most companies, customers aren't just a one-time buy.
 There are opportunities for a customer to purchase again or to renew something.
 Why not have call center services reach out to current customers for those things?
 This isn't necessarily to make another sale, but maybe to warn them about a subscription or warranty that's about to expire or even just to touch base to see if they have any questions, comments, or concerns about whatever they purchased.
 This option is great for building trust and brand loyalty, since it shows customers that you don't see them as transactions and that you are looking out for their best interests.

-It does take a little bit of creative thinking, but call centers can be used for more than telemarketing and generating leads.
+It does take a little bit of creative thinking, but call centers and answering service can be used for more than telemarketing and generating leads.
 Besides those methods don't work as well as they used to, with 200 million people on the Do Not Call list and the extremely high cost-per-lead that comes from telemarketing.
-There are better ways to use your marketing dollars, and to use a call center and call center services.
+There are better ways to use your marketing dollars - if you are spending money to acquire leads, make sure you are nurturing them and taking care of them.